hashicorp/terraform-provider-google/docs/r/compute_ssl_certificate.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `id` - A unique ID for the certificated, assigned by GCE.
+* `certificate_id` - A unique ID for the certificate, assigned by GCE.

 * `self_link` - The URI of the created resource.